 Jobs and the Carmichael Project

-The Carmichael Project will create thousands of new jobs for regional Queensland.
-In the initial ramp-up and construction phase, there will be more than 1,500 direct jobs on the mine and rail project and thousands of indirect jobs especially in places like Rockhampton, Townsville, Mackay and the Isaac region.
+The construction of three temporary rail accommodation camps is also underway to add a further 1,200 beds.
+Throughout the construction phase, there will be more than 1,500 direct jobs on the mine and rail project and thousands of indirect jobs especially in places like Rockhampton, Townsville, Mackay and the Isaac region.

 Economic modelling, such as that used by the Queensland Resources Council in its annual resources industry economic impact report, shows that each direct job in the industry in Queensland supports another four and a half jobs in related industries and businesses.